idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 another natural number (``S k``).
 Lists can either be empty (``Nil``) or a value added to the front of another list (``x :: xs``).

-Data types may also be declared by giving the just the *types* of the constructors.
+Data types may also be declared by giving just the *types* of the constructors.
 These definitions are equivalent to those above:

 .. code-block:: idris